 Product Specs

-Noise Level | 46dBA |
+Noise Level | 47dBA |

 Number of Wash Cycles | Five |

-5. Custom Panel Ready Built-In Dishwasher
+KitchenAid Custom Panel Ready Dishwasher

-Best Panel Ready KitchenAid Dishwasher
+Best Panel Ready Dishwasher

 Do you want a dishwasher that can match the rest of your kitchen decor?
-This custom panel ready, built-in, dishwasher might be the one for you!
+This custom panel-ready, built-in dishwasher might be the one for you!

 You can easily adjust the front panel to suit your other cabinets so that the dishwasher fits into your kitchen seamlessly.
 If you change up your decor at any point, it’s easy to change over the panel, too.
-Fully-integrated, you won’t even know the dishwasher is there.
+Fully integrated, you won’t even know the dishwasher is there.
 It’s that discreet.

 What We Like

-Lots of dishes?
-Are they extra dirty?
-This dishwasher can handle it.
 The ProWash cycle gives the dishwasher a life of its own.
-It can detect how dirty your dishes are and how high the soil levels.
-Then it modifies the wash cycle accordingly, adjusting its power throughout, to ensure that dirty dishes are super clean, and saving energy where it can.
+It can detect how dirty your dishes are and how high the soil levels are.
+Then it modifies the wash cycle accordingly, adjusting its power throughout to ensure that dirty dishes are clean and saving energy wherever possible.

 What We Don't Like

-Short Warranty
+1-Year Warranty

 Product Specs

-Dimensions | 24.75 x 23.9 x 34.5 |
+Dimensions | 26.8 x 23.9 x 34.6 |

 Number of Racks | Three |